 In the most general sense, Travis’s role as a construction lawyer is to manage the legal and contractual issues that inevitably arise in the course of extremely complex, big-ticket construction projects.
 These range in scope from straightforward questions that can be addressed in a phone call to intricate, ongoing analysis and negotiation based on a thousand-page contract, such as a construction management, architectural, supply, or professional services agreement.
-Depending on the situation, his work may entail reviewing contracts, providing guidance to clients on the optimal response to correspondence, developing and implementing a negotiation strategy, filing or defending a formal claim, or a combination of several of these approaches.
+Depending on the situation, his work may entail reviewing contracts, analyzing and evaluating delay claims, providing guidance to clients on the optimal response to correspondence, developing and implementing a negotiation strategy, filing or defending a formal claim, or a combination of several of these approaches.

 Travis’s objective is dispute avoidance whenever possible.
 To accomplish this, he and his team take an approach that’s strategic, proactive, and measured.
 He is particularly skilled at absorbing and analyzing large amounts of information, identifying the key issues, and distilling them down into specific, actionable next steps that allow his clients to manage the inevitable disagreements, surprises, and changes that arise in large, highly complex construction projects.